-An emergency fund can come in REALLY handy, giving you a cushion in case of job loss (or whatever else you deem an emergency).
-But building one is another story, right?
+A starter emergency fund can come in REALLY handy, giving you at least a little cushion in case of emergency.
+But actually building one is another story, right?

 According to Bankrate.com’s monthly consumer poll, “28% of Americans have no emergency savings — none at all — and nearly half, 49%, don’t have enough to cover 3 months’ expenses.”